farpmanbarnyins/farpmanbarnyins/README.md

-forgive me for torturing you with this conglomerate of poison for a github if your a spam follower or something else but if you like it im not sorry for making it
+forgive me for torturing you with this conglomerate of poison for a github if your a spam follower or just a regular person but if you like it im not sorry for making it